open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

 ##### Field `attribute_table`

 Lookup table for attributes.

+##### Field `link_table`

+Lookup table for links.
 </details>

 #### Message `ValueType`

-ValueType describes the semantics and measurement units of a value.
+ValueType describes the type and units of a value, with an optional aggregation temporality.

 <details>
 <summary>Field Descriptions</summary>